nofranks/mt-tech-test/README.md

 ## Test 1

 This application takes the two strings below and compares the characters at each point in the strings respectively.
-The strings are 23 characters long and share a single character, resulting in a reponse of 22 differences.
+If two arguments are provided from the command line, they will be used for the comparision, otherwise defaults will be used.
+The default strings are 23 characters long and share a single character, resulting in a reponse of 22 differences.

 * "Matillion Tech Test ..n"
 * "Techtest from Matillion"

 To run in IDE:
-* Execute main method in ```org.olly.matillion.test1.Application```
+* Execute main method in ```org.olly.matillion.charactercomparator.Application```
 To run as jar:
 * From the repository root directory, change directory to 'test1'
 * Run ```mvn package```